ggbot-org/ggbot/infrastructure/docs/api-setup.md

 A resource must have both `OPTIONS` and its handled methods, for instance all internal APIs are implemented with a `POST`.
 Choose the corresponding Lambda and flag _Lambda proxy integration_.

-Deploy API: if it is the first time follow the prompt to create a new stage and name it as the API deploy stage.
+Deploy API Gateway: if it is the first time follow the prompt to create a new stage and name it as the API deploy stage.
 So `ggbot-api-gateway-main` will have a `main` stage.
 Then click again on _Deploy API_ and choose the corresponding stage.

 After first deploy, go to _API Gateway > Custom domain names_ and add a domain name: notice that the domain name depends on the `DNS_DOMAIN` and `DEPLOY_STAGE` environment variables, check [locators FQDN](../../locators/src/FQDNs.ts) for the actual implementation.
 Select and _ACM Certificate_ (an ACM certificate should be available in the dropdown). _Domain name_ is _public_ and _API endpoint type_ is _regional_.